 5. Shower & Bath

 Combined all together, these simple hacks will have a significant impact on your home environment.
-Not convinced yet?
+Are you not convinced yet?
 Try these tips and see how your home environment is changing on the Ruuvi Station app.

 We now know where the lack of humidity comes from and the problems it can cause.
 There is just one more thing to figure out.

-What is the optimal relative air humidity at home?
+What is the optimal relative air humidity level at home?

 Air humidity is often measured as relative air humidity.
-It is a value between 0% (no steam at all in the air) and 100% (fully saturated air).
-For example, the humidity in a tropical forest is between 70% and 90% whereas humidity inside the house in winter can be as low as 10%.
+It values between 0% (no steam at all in the air) and 100% (fully saturated air).
+For example, humidity in a tropical forest is between 70% and 90%, whereas humidity inside the house in winter can be as low as 10%.

 According to Mayo Clinic, optimal humidity for health should be between 30% and 50%.
-These values align with the ideal humidity for wooden furniture or musical instruments, which should be between 40% and 50%.
+These values align with the ideal moisture for wooden furniture or musical instruments, between 40% and 50%.

-Monitoring the perfect environment with smart Bluetooth wireless sensor technology
+Monitoring the optimal environment with smart Bluetooth wireless sensor technology

 How do you know the levels are correct for you, your family and your home?
 The user-friendly Ruuvi Station, connected to your Ruuvi Bluetooth sensor, measures the humidity levels in your home and shares the data in a convenient, fuss-free manner directly to your phone.

-It is important to control the levels of humidity in your home, both for your wellbeing, and the preservation of your belongings.
-With simple hacks, it can be an easy task that both your health and your wallet will appreciate.
-Taking care of this will result in a more enjoyable environment for everybody and will help maintain the longevity of your belongings.
-Technologies such as the RuuviTag and its accompanying app can be put to excellent use in order to facilitate the comfort and ease that we experience in our everyday lives.
+It is essential to control humidity levels in your home, both for wellbeing and the preservation of your belongings.
+By paying attention to home air humidity, you will achieve a positive effect on both your health and your wallet.As a result, taking care of this will make a more enjoyable environment for everybody and help to maintain your belongings’ longevity.
+Technologies such as the RuuviTag and its accompanying app can be put to excellent use to facilitate the comfort and ease that we experience in our everyday lives.